kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 The Kubelet has a priority order that it attempts to retry `Deferred` resizes, as [defined here](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#priority-of-resize-requests).

-We considered integrating a similar priotiziation logic for the `Deferred` resizes in the scheduling queue.
+We considered integrating a similar prioritization logic for the `Deferred` resizes in the scheduling queue.
 However, this adds a lot of complexity for questionable benefit.
 Scheduler preemption today considers only Pod Priority, and unless there is a strong use case to do something more complex, the preemption behavior for `Deferred` resizes should stay aligned with that of new pods.